uffo95/TonFunClessons_Eng/lessons/smartcontract/9lesson/ninthlesson.md

 Also, the optional `op` that were in jetton-minter.fc was removed from this particular contract.

-## jetton-minter-ICO.fc

-This file is a variation of the master contract, for the situation when you want to conduct an ICO.

-> ICO (Initial Coin Offering) - initial placement of coins, a form of attracting investments in the form of selling investors a fixed number of new units of crypto-currencies / tokens.

-The only significant difference from jetton-minter.fc is the ability to get tokens for yourself by sending a Tone to a contract.

-Also, the optional `op` that were in jetton-minter.fc was removed from this particular contract.

 ##### Understanding ICO mechanics in recv_internal()

 The balance of the incoming message (in nanoTons) is `msg_value`.
 From this we will subtract a small number of NanoTons for the minting message and the resulting value will be exchanged for Jetton Standards tokens in some proportion.